SAFETY

 SAF | PENN ST. | 6’0 | 209

-Strengths: Reed is a versatile safety who can line up anywhere you want him.
-He plays with good instincts and spatial awareness.
-Reed does a nice job of reading the QB’s eyes and quickly reacting.
-He’s a productive tackler who has shown nice flashes in the run game Weaknesses: Reed needs to improve his functional strength and can get swallowed sometimes by bigger blockers.
-His true long speed is questionable and he’s a work in progress in coverage Bottom Line: Reed has the instincts and versatility to become a rotational guy in the NFL.
+Strengths: Reed is a versatile safety who can line up all over the field.
+He plays with strong instincts and spatial awareness, doing a good job reading the quarterback’s eyes and reacting quickly.
+He’s a productive tackler and shows encouraging flashes in run support.
+Weaknesses: He needs to improve his functional strength, as he can get overwhelmed by bigger blockers.
+His long speed is a concern, and he remains a work in progress in coverage.
+Bottom Line: Reed’s instincts and versatility give him the tools to develop into a dependable rotational safety in the NFL.

 N/A